-- All records relating to child welfare concerns will be kept on an online management system (CPOMS) this is secure. - where there are historic paper files they are organised and stored securely - information from records will only be used on a "need to know" basis; - staff will need to know when a pupil is subject to a Child Protection Plan (previously the Child Protection Register), so they can monitor the pupil's welfare;

-- records relating to the pupils' welfare will remain on the pupil's file on CPOMS as long as the pupil is a pupil at the school; - when the pupil leaves the school, the new school will be advised in writing that the school's records contain information about child protection concerns even where these are no longer current; - Records are kept archived until the child's 25th birthday, and then destroyed.
+- All concerns, discussions, decisions made, and the reasons for those decisions relating to child welfare concerns will be kept on an online management system (CPOMS) this is secure and all information is kept in a chronological order. - where there are concerns about a pupil, our file (if paper) is easily distinguishable from others - we will keep written records of any concerns about pupils, even where there is no need to refer the matter immediately; - information from records will only be used on a "need to know" basis; - staff will need to know when a pupil is subject to a Child Protection Plan (previously the Child Protection Register), so they can monitor the pupil's welfare; - records relating to the pupils' welfare will remain on the pupil's file as long as the pupil is a pupil at the school; - when the pupil leaves the school, the new school will be advised in writing that the school's records contain information about child protection concerns even where these are no longer current; - Records are kept archived until the child's 25th birthday, and then destroyed.